Skip to content

 Developers write a restricted Python subset.
 The network then chooses an execution engine for that authored contract.

-Current Execution Modes
+Current Execution Mode

 The contract language stays the same.
 What changes is the runtime beneath it.